Ne0nd0g/Guinevere/README.md

                         Number of lines to display when selecting an engagement.
-Default is 10 -A, --all-vulns       Include all vulnerability headings when there are no associated report narratives -V, --all-verb        Include all vureto vulnerability verbiage when there are no associated report narratives -sC                   Exclude Critical-Severity Vulnerabilities -sH                   Exclude High-Severity Vulnerabilities -sM                   Exclude Medium-Severity Vulnerabilities
+Default is 10 -A, --all-vulns       Include all vulnerability headings when there are no associated report narratives -V, --all-verb        Include all vureto vulnerability verbiage when there are no associated report narratives --ports               Exclude port information vulnerability write-up portion of the report -sC                   Exclude Critical-Severity Vulnerabilities -sH                   Exclude High-Severity Vulnerabilities -sM                   Exclude Medium-Severity Vulnerabilities